-The TIS uses automated in situ sensors to provide fixed, representative measurements of physical and chemical climate drivers, ecosystem responses and feedback mechanisms across the soil-plant-atmosphere continuum at all 20 NEON core and 27 relocatable sites.
-Measurements include a variety of biophysical and biogeochemical variables (i.e., temperature, humidity, wind, precipitation, radiation, carbon dioxide, ozone, and reactive nitrogen), and ecosystem functioning in terms of carbon, water and energy fluxes.
+The TIS uses automated in situ sensors to provide fixed, representative measurements of physical and chemical climate drivers, ecosystem responses, and feedback mechanisms across the soil-plantatmosphere continuum at all 20 NEON core and 27 gradient sites.
+Measurements include a variety of biophysical and biogeochemical variables (i.e., temperature, humidity, wind, precipitation, radiation, carbon dioxide, methane, and reactive nitrogen), and ecosystem functioning in terms of carbon, water, and energy fluxes.
 The TIS continuously measures these quantities at different local scales including incident, micro-climate and dynamic flux source areas with tower-mounted instrumentation.
 It also takes similar measurements at the stand-level in soils adjacent to the tower.
-The tower infrastructure, instrument hut and soil array are notionally illustrated in Figures 1 and 2.
-For more detailed description of these scales, please refer to the NEON Observatory Design Document (AD [01]).
-Tower plots, associated with the TOS, are located within the tower footprint - i.e., flux scale (see next section).
+The tower infrastructure, instrument hut, and soil array are illustrated in Figures 1 and 2.
+For additional description of these scales, please refer to AD[01].
+Tower plots, associated with the TOS, are located within the tower airshed - i.e., flux scale (see next section).